Wacom Feel™ Multi-Touch API

 WMTBlobTypeVoid:

-This is an outline of an inner blob that is contained within an outer primary blob.
-Void blobs are regions of no touch within primary blobs.
-A primary blob may contain one or more void blobs.
+primary blob may contain one or more void blobs.
 Void blobs do not contain other blobs.
-A unique primary blob can be within another blobs void but the void does not reference that blob.
+A unique primary blob can be within another

-This structure contains information about a specific point of blob data.
+This structure contains information about a specific point

 typedef struct WacomMTBlobPoint